mcs-exchange/mcs-defi/contract/Readme.md

 > MCS

-+ Our token contract based on ERC20
++ Our mintable/pausable token contract based on ERC20
-+ Mintable by minter, who governance admitted

 > Timelock